mat813/rb-kqueue/README.md

 [API documentation is available on rdoc.info](http://rdoc.info/projects/nex3/rb-kqueue).

+## WARNING

+This code is incomplete, and didn't work last I had a chance to test it.
+I don't have time to continue working on it at the moment, so I'm posting it online for posterity and in case anyone wants to take a crack at it.

+If anyone wants commit rights, just email me at nex342@gmail.com.

 ## Usage

 The API is similar to the kqueue C API, but with a more Rubyish feel.